Sikh art: Wood carving

+Embroidery

+During the reign of Ranjit Singh, gold thread were woven in fabrics and hand-woven woollens consisted of pashmina and tūs were used for clothing, tents, and canopies (raised on silver and golden poles).

 Photography

 Foreign

+Before the arrival of photography, European artists in Punjab would bring and use a camera obscura to assist them in their work.
 In Punjab, the first photographs were taken by colonial officials employed in the military and civil services, with foreign travellers also taking photos of Sikhs from a perspective influenced by colonialism, such as by depicting the Sikhs as a "martial race".
 Eventually, the art of photography was adopted and sponsored by the native royal elites and spread to the native population.
 According to Thacker's Indian Directory (1863–1920), there were photographic studios and dealers of photographic material in the following cities in colonial Punjab: Lahore, Shimla, Amritsar, Murree, Peshawar, Rawalpindi, Jalandhar, Ambala, Sialkot, Ferozpur, and Hoshiarpur.

 Whilst the early history of the art of photography in the Punjab is shrouded in mystery, the first photographs taken of Sikhs of whom the identity of the lensman is known were snapped by John McCosh, a British military surgeon employed by the East India Company who had been stationed at Firozpur.
 He snapped photographs during the Second Anglo-Sikh War between 1848 and 1849, some of the earliest known examples of war photography in history.
 Using calotype technology, he captured images of individual Sikh persons and notable locations within Lahore.
 In 1848, McCosh snapped a portrait photograph of the then reigning 10-year-old child monarch, Maharaja Duleep Singh of the Sikh Empire, seated on a chair in a profile pose.
 McCosh also took images of Diwan Mulraj, a few Sikh chieftains, granthis, and the samadhi of Maharaja Ranjit Singh (which had been erroneously captioned as a tomb).
-In November 1849, John McCosh requested permission from John Login to capture daguerrotype photographs of "all the notabilities" of the Sikh Empire, including Mul Raj who was then held at the Lahore Fort, Login politely declined and replied that McCosh did not have permission to capture photographs of the prisoners at Lahore Fort.
+In November 1849, John McCosh requested permission from John Login to capture daguerreotype photographs of "all the notabilities" of the Sikh Empire, including Mul Raj who was then held at the Lahore Fort, Login politely declined and replied that McCosh did not have permission to capture photographs of the prisoners at Lahore Fort.